lxj/lxj.github.com/_posts/2012-03-08-jekyll-usage.markdown

 Stores [[configuration|Configuration]] data.
 A majority of these options can be specified from the command line executable but it's easier to throw them in here so you don't have to remember them.

-### _includes

-These are the partials that can be mixed and matched by your _layouts and _posts to facilitate reuse.
-The liquid tag <code>{% include file.ext %}</code> can be used to include the partial in _includes/file.ext1.

 ### _layouts